How RunMat Works

 Generational Collection

 Young objects (like temporary calculation results) get collected quickly and frequently.
-Old objects (like your main data matrices) get touched rarely, minimizing overhead.
+Old objects (like your main data matrices) are scanned rarely via remembered sets, minimizing overhead.

 Instant Startup: 2000x Faster Boot Times